 Allow Me To Re-introduce Myself

-Titles are important.
-Titles can be everything.
-In life, they assign value—or the perception thereof.
-That’s Sir Mister Dr., your Honor.
-A title is the first indicator of what a thing is, deliberately chosen as a means for drawing attention, a suggestion of what the coming subject is about.
+A title is the first indicator of what a thing is—deliberately chosen as a means for drawing attention and offering a glimpse of what the coming subject is about.

 The title of this publication, Words From a Fool, is one I’ve bounced around for quite some time now—on my personal website and on Instagram—and though I still like it for multiple reasons, I have come to recognize there’s a decent chance I may be misconstrued when it comes to my usage of the word ‘fool.’